 - Ground Beef.
 Extra-lean ground beef works best.
 Otherwise, the final dish will be very greasy and oily.
 Can be swapped with ground chicken or ground turkey, if you prefer.

 - Onion.
 You’ll need 1 large onion.
-Half is grated to a juicy pulp and placed directly into the marinade, and the other half is diced and sauteed.
+Half is grated to a juicy pulp and placed directly into the marinade.
+The other half is diced and sauteed in the wok.

 - Garlic.
 Fresh garlic is essential for the flavor.
 Don’t skimp on the amount!